ChristieMartin/CMC-MSU-prac/README.md

-# Homework
+# Homework / Diploma
-My homework from 3rd and 4th semester of CMC MSU.
+My homework from CMC MSU and other stuff.